Hoosier-Clusters/clusim/README.md

     $ pip install clusim
 ```

-You can also source the code directly from the github [project page](https://github.com/ajgates42/clusim).
+You can also source the code directly from the github [project page](https://github.com/Hoosier-Clusters/clusim).

 Docs
 ----

-The full documentation can be found at: [ajgates42.github.io/clusim](https://ajgates42.github.io/clusim)
+The full documentation can be found at: [Hoosier-Clusters.github.io/clusim](https://Hoosier-Clusters.github.io/clusim)

 Papers
 ------

 - A.J.
 Gates and YY Ahn [2017] "[The Impact of Random Models on Clustering Similarity.](http://jmlr.org/papers/volume18/17-039/17-039.pdf)" *JMLR* **18**, 1-28.

 - A.J.
 Gates, I.B.
 Wood, W.P.
-Hetrick, and YY Ahn [2018]. "[On comparing clusterings: an element-centric framework unifies overlaps and hierarchy]()". *in submission*: **0**, 1-1.
+Hetrick, and YY Ahn [2018]. "[On comparing clusterings: an element-centric framework unifies overlaps and hierarchy]()". *arxiv*: 1706.06136.

 - A.J.
 Gates and YY Ahn [2018]. "[CluSim: a python package]()". *in submission*: **0**, 1-1.